Prospects for Success

 Chief Scientist Eric Lerner’s advanced theoretical models of how plasmas in Dense Plasma Focus devices behave guide LPPF’s experimental work.
 Lerner’s models predict many aspects of how changes to the device and its operating parameters can improve pinch strength and quality, thus the temperature and density those pinches achieve.
 With each pinch improvement comes corresponding increases in fusion reactions and energy output from the deuterium fuel gas LPPF uses for test shots.
 LPPF will switch to hydrogen boron (pB11) fuel for the final output increases needed to reach fusion breakeven and net energy production.

-While large increases in density and fusion output are needed before pB11 can replace deuterium as fusion fuel, the steps needed to reach higher and higher output—often in large jumps due to plasma scaling effects—are understood and will be tested and verified experimentally in the first half of 2016.
+While large increases in density and fusion output are needed before pB11 can replace deuterium as fusion fuel, the steps needed to reach higher and higher output—often in large jumps due to plasma scaling effects—are understood and will be tested and verified experimentally in the next set of experiments, with beryllium electrodes.
 LPPF has improved FF-1 instrumentation to have a far better imaging of plasmoid formation and will use X-ray imaging to see deeply into the plasmoid where fusion reactions occur.